hanyangl/compiler/CONTRIBUTING.md

 More help can be found by joining our [Official Discord Server](https://discord.gg/XdeRFHt).

 ## Steps if you wish to contribute to Sflynlang:
-1. First review [Issues](https://github.com/sflynlang/compiler/issues) to see if what you have in mind is already under discussion. (**NOTE** If you are using GitHub CLI, you can run `gh issue view -R sflynlang/compiler`.
+1. First review [Issues](https://github.com/sflynlang/compiler/issues) to see if what you have in mind is already being discussed. (**NOTE** If you are using GitHub CLI, you can run `gh issue view -R sflynlang/compiler`.
 [See more](https://cli.github.com/manual/gh_issue_view))

-2. If your issue is not already addressed in [Issues](https://github.com/sflynlang/compiler/issues), you can open a new Issue to be reviewed.
-Please provide as much description as you can for the bug, feature request, problem etc in the Issue message.
+2. If your issue is not already addressed in [Issues](https://github.com/sflynlang/compiler/issues), you can open a new Issue to be discussed and reviewed.
+Please provide as much description as you can for the bug, feature request or problem etc in the Issue message.

 3. Mention in the Issue that you want to work on it and ask to be assigned.